Trujillo-Group/trujillo_group_resources/tutorials/NBO/README.md

 # NBO Steps

+This tutorial has been written for NBO version 7.0.8.
+For any further details see the [manual](https://nbo7.chem.wisc.edu/nboman.pdf).

+**0. Gaining Access**

+For CSF, you must [request access](https://ri.itservices.manchester.ac.uk/csf4/software/applications/nbo/) to NBO 7.0.8.

 **1. File generation**

 Run single point calculation on previously optimised system with Gaussian (submission scripts available for ICHEC and CSF3-4 found in ```trujillo_group_resources/scripts``` directory).
 Ensure that you include keyword **"pop=NBO"**, as shown below.